Dancing with the Stars (American TV series) season 23

 Season twenty-three of Dancing with the Stars premiered on September 12, 2016, on the ABC network.

-On November 22, 2016, Olympic gymnast Laurie Hernandez and Valentin Chmerkovskiy were announced the winners, while IndyCar driver James Hinchcliffe and Sharna Burgess finished in second place, and Detroit Lions wide receiver Calvin Johnson Jr. and Lindsay Arnold finished third.
+On November 22, 2016, Olympic gymnast Laurie Hernandez, made history as the youngest winner in the show's history, at age 16, and she was partnered with Valentin Chmerkovskiy.
+IndyCar driver James Hinchcliffe and Sharna Burgess finished in second place, and Detroit Lions wide receiver Calvin Johnson Jr. and Lindsay Arnold finished third.

 Cast

 Couples

 This season featured thirteen celebrity contestants.
 The first eight professional dancers were revealed on Good Morning America on August 23, 2016: Lindsay Arnold, Sharna Burgess, Witney Carson, Artem Chigvintsev, Val Chmerkovskiy, Sasha Farber, Allison Holker, and Gleb Savchenko.
 The other returning dancers were later announced: Emma Slater, Maksim Chmerkovskiy, Derek Hough, and Cheryl Burke.
 Jenna Johnson was the only new pro this season, having previously been a member of the troupe.

 The full cast was revealed on August 30, 2016, on Good Morning America.